Thinking about learning a new language, but not sure which one to choose?

 Fun way #20 Learn with social media

 What if instead of looking at pictures of other people’s cats/babies/lunch you could use your time spent on Facebook to learn a language?
-Lindsay from Lindsay does languages has all kinds of good stuff on how to use social media for language learning.
-You should check it out.
+Lindsay from Lindsay does languages has all kinds of good stuff on how you can use social media for language learning.

 Fun way #21 Duolingo